chavarera/PythonScript/DataStructureAndAlgorithm/BasicOfStack.md

 ![Stack](https://github.com/chavarera/PythonScript/blob/master/DataStructureAndAlgorithm/stack.png)
 ### Stack support two different operations
 ### 1. Push(Insert ELement)
     which adds an element to the collection.
 ### 2. Pop(Remove Element)
     removes the most recently added element that was not yet removed.

-- We can add an element or remove element only from the end of the stack called top of the stack.
+- We can add an element or remove elements only from the end of the stack called the top of the stack.

 ### Some Real-Time Example Application of Stacks
 - Stack of dinner plates.